ai-fab/agent-blueprint/README.md

-# Service Blueprint
+# AI Agent Microservices Blueprint

 ## Overview

-Service Blueprint is a robust, scalable backend service built with Go and PocketBase.
-It provides a solid foundation for building client-specific project management applications with features like client authentication, project creation, listing, and status retrieval.
+AI Agent Microservices Blueprint is a robust, scalable backend service built with Go and PocketBase.
+It provides a solid foundation for developing AI agents in a microservices architecture, with features like client authentication, project management, and extensible AI agent integration.

 ## Features

 - Client Authentication: Secure API access using client ID and secret
-- Project Management: Create, list, and check status of projects
+- Project Management: Create, list, and check status of AI agent projects
+- AI Agent Integration: Extensible architecture for integrating various AI agents
 - Database Migrations: Automated schema updates and initial data seeding
-- Extensible Architecture: Easy to add new features and endpoints
+- Microservices Architecture: Designed for scalability and modularity
 - CRUD Testing: Bash script for testing API endpoints

 ## Prerequisites